npuckett/arduinoAnimation/README.md

   //by default the timelines loop, but you can turn that off with
   //rotationValues.loop = false;

+    servo1.attach(servoPin1);
+//set the servo to the startValue servo1.write(rotationValues.valKey[0]);

+//allow 2 seconds for the servo to reset delay(2000);

 }

 void loop()
 {
-int currentRotation = getTimelineValue(rotationValues); //to return the current value pass the object in the getTimelineValue function
+//to return the current value pass the object in the getTimelineValue function int currentRotation = getTimelineValue(rotationValues); servo1.write(currentRotation);
 }
 ```